 There are many things that can be done with a converted shipping container, but one of the most popular is to turn it into a bar.
-There are several benefits to buying a shipping container and converting it into a bar, including the absolute flexibility that you have over its size, design, layout, location, and decoration.
+There are several benefits to buying a storage unit and converting it into a bar, including the absolute flexibility that you have over its size, design, layout, location, and decoration.

 Owning and running a bar in the UK, however, isn’t just about having the premises.
 You will also need to have a licence to sell alcohol.
 This is the case regardless of who you are, what you are selling, and where you are selling it.